Original content by AlexAnndra Ontra and James Ontra Enhanced by Geetesh Bajaj

-With their consent, it was decided to make this post series explore the same concept with a larger perspective, while still retaining the original content.
-This will help us enlarge and enhance the scope, and reach a larger audience.
+This post series explores the same concept with a larger perspective, while still retaining the original content.
+This will help us enlarge and enhance the scope and reach a larger audience.
 At the same time, the content will be divided into smaller posts, that you can read one at a time.
 As far as possible, each post will be individually self-contained.
 We will also take advantage of the blog post medium to make this content more colorful, detailed, and interactive.
+You’ll also find a video clip summarizing each post.

 You may agree with what we say, you may disagree, or you may partly agree.
 Either way, we want to hear your thoughts!
 Please do post your comments to make this post more engaging.